JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-01/rebase-vs-merge-with-git/index.md

 The main reason I’ve seen so far using `rebase` is to maintain a clean, linear project history.

 Also, when you deal with smaller, focused changes that need to be integrated cleanly, you can use `rebase`.
-I’ve looked at the commit history of several open source projects and in none of them did I see a “Merged PR xxxx” commit message,
+I’ve looked at the commit history of several open source projects and in none of them did I see a “Merged PR xxxx” commit message.

 ## When to Use Merge